 Dirt bike pants aren’t built like your average pair of slacks.
 They’re specifically tailored to be worn in the riding position to maximise comfort while you’re on your dirt bike.

 Motocross pants will have an inwardly tapered leg that is meant to be tucked into the boot, while adventure pants will have a wider ankle area to be worn over the boot and a few large pockets for carrying any essentials you might need on an out ride.
 A really good pair of motocross or enduro pants will be designed with leather/cordura/armortex padding on the inner-knee section to protect your legs from the heat of the engine and abrasion from knee-braces.

 Ever smashed a finger while hammering a nail?
 Or got your hand jammed in a closing door?
-When you’re riding a dirt bike stones and other debris will be flying at you from all angles and it will hurt just as much if it makes contact with a finger while you're riding.
+When you’re riding, stones and other debris will be flying at you from all angles and it will hurt just as much if it makes contact with a finger while you're riding.

 More importantly, dirt bike gloves will help you keep a good grip on your bike by wicking sweat from your palms to increase the friction between your hand and the handlebar’s grips.
 Dirt bike gloves are also manufactured using breathable fabric on the top of the hand to keep you cool under stress.

 You’re not going to get kicked off the motocross track for not wearing a pair of knee guards, but you don’t want to take any chances with your knees.
 They are among the most vulnerable parts of your body when it comes to injuries with lifelong consequences.
 You can break just about any bone and make a full recovery, but a serious knee injury will be with you for life.
 Best not to take any chances.

 Unless you want to end up like one of Rambo’s victims, we highly suggest wearing a neck brace if you’re planning to go any faster than first gear.
 A neck brace will affect your range of motion a little bit, but that’s a small price to pay when the alternative is a broken neck.